 This method can be used for multiple mental health conditions, such as anger management, grief and loss, divorce and family dissolution, crises and trauma, death, relocation, hospitalization, chronic illness, physical and sexual abuse, domestic violence, natural disasters, depression, anxiety, social development and many more.

-The positive relationship that develops between the therapist and child during play therapy sessions provides a corrective emotional experience that is necessary for the change of behavior and emotions to take place.
-It is useful to promote cognitive development and it provides insights and resolution of inner conflicts or wrong thinking.
+The positive relationship that develops between the therapist and child during play therapy sessions provides a corrective emotional experience that is necessary for the change of behavior and emotions.
+Play therapy is also useful to promote cognitive development and provide insight about and resolution of inner conflicts or wrong thinking in the child.
 When children have used up their own problem solving tools they misbehave and may act out at home, with friends or at school.
 Play therapy allows trained mental health professionals to assess and understand children's play.
 It is used to help children cope with difficult emotions and find solutions to their problems.
 By confronting problems in the clinical play therapy setting, children find healthier solutions.
-Play therapy allows children to change the way they think about, feel toward, and resolve their internal struggles.
+Play therapy allows children to change the way they think about, feel toward, and resolve their concerns.

 Play Therapy differs from regular play in the sense that the therapist helps the child to address and resolve his/her problems.
 It builds on a natural way and teaches children learn about themselves and their relationships in the world around them.
-Through play, children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways in relating to others.
-It provides a safe psychological distance from clients problems and allows at the same time expression of feelings, since internal difficultiies are being acted out during play .
+Through play therapy, children learn to communicate with others, express feelings, modify behavior, develop problem-solving skills, and learn a variety of ways in relating to others.
+Play provides a safe psychological distance from their problems and allows expression of feelings & internal struggles appropriate to their individual development.

 Families play an important role in children's healing processes.
 The interaction between children's problems and their families is always complex.
 Sometimes children develop problems as a way of signaling that there is something wrong within the family system.
 Other times the problems might be created outside.
 Either way, the entire family can become very distressed because the child's problems and symptoms are too disruptive.

 In all cases, children and families heal faster when they work together.
 The therapist will make decisions about how and when to involve some or all members of the family during treatment, as long as it doesn't spoil the alliance the child and therapist have built.
-If the therapist treats only the child, he/she will want to communicate periodically with the child's caretakers.
-In collaberation a plan will be developed to have a comman goal to resolve the problems as they are identified.
+If the therapist treats only the child, he/she will want to communicate periodically with the child's caretakers to develop a plan for resolving problems as they are identified and to monitor the progress of the treatment.
+Other options might include involving the parents/ caretakers or the whole family directly in the treatment, or whichever way the therapist finds most helpful for the child's or families healing process.